o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

    ```
 1. Now, we need to include the properties in the `.materialtype` file.
 Open `VegetationBending.materialtype`, and take a look at the list of `propertyLayout` > `propertyGroups`.
 These are all editable properties for a material in the **Material Editor**.
    * If you look at the **Material Editor** and open a material of type VegetationBending, you can see that the adjustments to the material you can make on the right follow the properties described in all of these `.json` files.
 1. Add a property group entry at the top of the list for vegetation bending.
-Add:

    ```
    {
       "$import": "MaterialInputs/VegetationBendingPropertyGroup.json"
    },
    ```
-   Note that you can also place the `json` properties directly in this `.materialtype` file, without having to import another `.json` file.
+   Alternatively, you can place the properties directly in this `.materialtype` file, without having to import another `.json` file.
+See **propertyLayout** in the [Material Type File Specification](/docs/atom-guide/look-dev/materials/material-type-file-spec/#propertylayout).

-Great, now we have parameters, but let's actually use the parameters in the code and view them.
+Great, now we have parameters.
+Now let's use the parameters in the code and view them.
-1. Open `{your-project-path}\Materials\Types\VegetationBending_ForwardPass.azsli`.
+1. Open `{your-project-path}\Materials\Types\VegetationBending_ForwardPass.azsli` in a text editor.
 1. We can reference the x offset parameter by using `MaterialSrg::m_xOffset`.
-So, where you previously put `worldPosition.x += 5.0`, replace it and add the y offset:
+So,  replace `worldPosition.x += 5.0` with the following, and do the same for the y offset:

    ```
    worldPosition.x += MaterialSrg::m_xOffset;
    worldPosition.y += MaterialSrg::m_yOffset;
    ```
-   Recall that we added the parameters into the material shader resource group, so that's how we can reference them with MaterialSrg.
+   Recall that we defined the parameters in the material SRG in `VegetationBending_Common.azsli`.
+That's how we are able to reference them with `MaterialSrg` here.
-1. Repeat with the depth pass.
+1. Repeat step 2 for the depth pass, `VegetationBending_DepthPass.azsli`.
-1. Save your files and open the **Material Editor**.
+1. Save your files and open the Material Editor.
-1. Select the material you made with the VegetationBending material type previously (`my_material`), and find **Vegetation Bending** in the **Inspector** on the right.
+1. Select the VegetationBending material that you made previously, (`my_material`), and find **Vegetation Bending** in the **Inspector** on the right.
 Adjust the x and y offsets as you see fit!
-1. Save and return to the **Editor**.
+1. Save and return to the Editor.
-1. Observe how the offset matches your inputs from the **Material Editor**!
+1. Observe how the offset matches your inputs from the Material Editor!

 {{< image-width src="/images/atom-guide/vegetation-bending-tutorial/parameteroffset.png" width="100%" alt="Parameter offset added." >}}